PrivateStorageio/ZKAPAuthorizer/docs/source/configuration.rst

 The value of the ``issuer-public-key`` item is included as-is as the public key in the successful redemption response.

 A ``redeemer`` value of ``ristretto`` causes the client to speak Ristretto-flavored PrivacyPass to an issuer server.
-In this case, the ``ristretto-issuer-root-url`` item is also required.
+In this case the ``ristretto-issuer-root-url`` item is also required.
+The client uses this URL to determine the server to which to send redemption requests.

 For example::